About Bronchiectasis (NCFBE) Pulmonary Medicine Intelligence Zone

 Method of Physician Participation Utilized in Learning Process

 There are no fees for participating and receiving CME credit for this activity.
-During the period December 12, 2025 December 12, 2027, participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity, and are expected to view the activity, totaling XX hours, to successfully complete the activity and earn CME credit; 3) register and complete the evaluation form and post-test; 4) score 100% on the post-test; and 5) print out CME certificate.
+During the period February 2, 2026 to February 2, 2028, participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity, and are expected to view the activity, totaling 3.0 hours, to successfully complete the activity and earn CME credit; 3) register and complete the evaluation form and post-test; 4) score 100% on the post-test; and 5) print out CME certificate.

 Estimated Time to Complete Educational Activity